san650/ember-cli-page-object/guides/components.md

 ## Definitions

-Components are described with definitions which are just plain objects with attributes, methods and nested definitions on it
+Components are created from definitions, which are just plain objects with attributes, methods, and nested definitions on them.

-__Example Markup__
+__Example__

 ```html
 <form class="awesome-form">